gkazunii/Legendre-tucker-rank-reduction/readme.md

-# Legednre Tucker-rank Reduction
+# Legendre Tucker-rank Reduction
 Legendre Tucker-rank Reduction(LTR) is an efficient low-rank approximation algorithm for non-negative tensors.
-Current implementation supports any order tensors.
+The current implementation supports any order tensors.

 * Ghalamkari, K., Sugiyama, M. : **Fast Tucker Rank Reduction for Non-Negative Tensors Using Mean-Field Approximation**, NeurIPS 2021 (to appear).